federatedplatforms/FEDeRATED-BDI/docs/api.md

-# BDI API
+# FEDeRATED Node API

-BDI API exposed all the endpoints for interaction with a BDI Node.
+FEDeRATED Node API exposed all the endpoints for interaction with a node.

 ## Available endpoints